jonteandreassen/covid19_tracker/README.md

 API used: https://github.com/CSSEGISandData/COVID-19

-MY idea with the project is that I wanted to learn more about javaScript, react and working with APIs.
+My idea with the project was to collect covid19 data and learn more about working with APIs and javascript.
 I thought that rather then going to a dedicated website that has the same type of information I thought that I was going to build it myself.

+- The website hosted localy
+- Built with javaScript (React)
+- Graph tool: Recharts